-November 2017 xv
+November 2017 XV

 In addition to circulation enhancements, Campus infrastructure would be developed.
-At the Castle, seismic base isolation would be installed in conjunction with a central utility plant.
+At the Castle, seismic reinforcement would occur.
 To better segregate exhibit, event, and trash delivery / transfer an enlarged below grade central loading dock would be built.
 Related to the construction of a central loading facility, the Ripley Pavilion would be demolished.
 Therefore, in addition to the elements common to all Master Plan Alternatives, under Alternative F, as shown in Figures 3-9, 3-10, and 3-11, SI would:

-- Excavate a limited sub-basement area beneath the west end of the building footprint to provide loading and utility support. - Construct new below-grade Visitor Center in previously unoccupied area between Castle basement and Quadrangle Building and with a new entrance to the Visitor Center south of the Castle.
+- Excavate a limited sub-basement area beneath the west end of the building footprint to provide loading and utility support. - Construct new below-grade visitor amenities in previously unoccupied area between Castle basement and Quadrangle Building and with a new entrance to the south of the Castle.